rainbowd-ash/manor_cleaner_simulator/README.md

 As a performance metric, each time the bot moves or sucks nothing, it gets 1 point.
 Once the manor is cleaned, the test is stopped and the result is tallied.
 Lower scores are better.

 This metric should encourage desired behaviour (cleaning fast) while minimizing undesired behaviour (moving around doing nothing).

+CHAOS WORLD is impemented weirdly, but the deadline approaches.